mindkin/hourfleet/docs/notifications.md

 ![EmailPreview](images/EmailPreviews/requestExpired_borrower.PNG)

 **SMS**
-<blockquote>Your request for '%car.name%' at %request.startdate% has now expired without any approval.
-See %request.url%</blockquote>
+> Your request for '%car.name%' at %request.startdate% has now expired without any approval.
+See %request.url%

 ### Expired Request (Car Owner)